 We tested a Highlander in the Pacific Northwest in the middle of the winter.
 We drove around for two days on icy roads with our Hybrid, and it performed brilliantly, both to provide traction and to stop the vehicle safely.
 We tackled steep icy hills and the all-wheel-drive did its thing to keep moving the car forward without noticeable slipping.
 We charged down those icy hills and floored the brake pedal, and the ABS stopped the Highlander as quickly as possible.
 We tested the steering during ABS braking by making S turns while it was sliding on the ice.
 The Highlander's control was perfect.

-It was fitted with Toyo A20 Open Country HT tires, P245/55R19, not even the Open Country snow tire.
-They came with the $1020 option for the handsome 10-spoke 19-inch alloy wheels.
+One of our test vehicles was fitted with Toyo A20 Open Country all-season tires, P245/55R19, not even snow tires, wrapped around handsome 10-spoke 19-inch alloy wheels.
 We recommend winter tires for the best traction on snow.

 We also drove a V6 Highlander Limited, on the same icy roads a few days later, and it too took everything in stride.
 It used similar 19-inch Bridgestone tires, the Dueler H/L brand, not the winter Blizzak tires.
 The anti-lock brakes in the Limited were rougher than on the Hybrid, with more noise and pedal vibration.
 At one point sliding down a steep icy hill at 3-4 mph, ABS fully engaged, we tried to steer away from the snow-covered ditch at the side of the road, but the front wheels continued to slide and not steer; apparently there is a limit, when they say you can steer with ABS engaged.
 So we tapped the DAC button by the shift lever, and Downhill Assist Control kicked in.
 It's standard equipment on AWD models.
 We totally took our feet off the pedals, the steering in the front wheels came back, and we maintained that safe crawl to the bottom of the icy hill.
 Look Ma, no feet.

-The Hybrid powertrain, called Hybrid Synergy Drive, mates a 3.5-liter V6 with three electric motors for a total of 280 horsepower, up 10 horsepower from last year.
+The Hybrid powertrain, called Hybrid Synergy Drive, mates a 3.5-liter V6 with three electric motors for a total of 280 horsepower.
 The powertrain is a little rougher than the standard V6 but is still quite refined.
 The transmission is a continuously variable automatic that constantly adjusts gearing ratios instead of changing gears.

 Under the right conditions (full battery charge, warm day, not using heat or air conditioning), you can press the EV button and drive the Hybrid up to two miles at less than 25 mph on electric power only.
 For example, looking for a parking space at the mall.
 The Highlander Hybrid is the first Toyota hybrid to offer an EV button in the U.S. We suggest using it around town, more than we apparently should have.